ryandagley/ryandagley/README.md

 </details>

 * Day 85: 11/7 - Another saved step!
 I'm using argparse to provide an argument to prefix the filenames of the split image outputs.
 This will be a huge help in organizing the images!
 I'm down to two weeks left of my 100 days of commits!
+* Day 86: 11/8 - And yet another step automated!
+Using a library called 'shutil', the processed images get moved to an archive folder.
+Adding images to my blog is getting easier and easier!